ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # The Sec-Capsule-Protocol Header

-Definitions of new HTTP Methods or of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Sec-Capsule-Protocol header to simplify intermediary processing.
+Definitions of new HTTP Methods or of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Sec-Capsule-Protocol header field to simplify intermediary processing.

 Endpoints indicate that the Capsule Protocol is in use on the data stream by